smHooper/denali_tech_computing/tutorials/201809_Arc_Access_Excel/tutorial.md

 </br>

 ### Using spatial queries to inform aspatial data
-The [Select Layer By Location tool](http://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/select-layer-by-location.htm) is similar SQL-like queries, but it uses spatial rather than tabular information to select particular records.
+The [Select Layer By Location tool](http://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/select-layer-by-location.htm) is similar to SQL-like queries, but it uses spatial rather than tabular information to select particular records.
 You can, therefore, isolate particular records from a database table representing spatial features that share some spatial relationship with features in a spatial layer.
 After exporting those records as a text file, that spatial query is ready to be used in your aspatial database (via [importing external data](https://support.office.com/en-us/article/import-or-link-to-data-in-a-text-file-d6973101-9547-4315-a8f8-02911b549306)).

 **_Tutorial: Select by location tool_**
 ```no-highlight